-How to add allergen info to your menu (EU 1169/2011 compliance guide)
+How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 - allergens